BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 8. Write a toString for every class (Except maybe the automaton classes).
 This will be helpful during testing and debugging.
 ---
 ### Part 1: Tokens
-1. Make a "TokenType" enum (Token.h).
+1. Make a `TokenType` enum (Token.h).
 You will need to add more to this list later but
 ```c++
 enum TokenType {
   COMMA, COLON, COLON_DASH, ...